-1.45 only.
-If the display reads "program present", the existing program of the selected page will be overwritten if you proceed to begin a new program.
+1.5 or higher.
+If the display reads "program present", the existing program of the selected page will be overwritten should you proceed.

 At the Main menu, the first prompt will be "begin a new program", press the Enter key.